The Stourbridge Line

+At Lackawaxen, the branch line connects with the Central New York Railroad segment of the Southern Tier Line — also originally Erie, but owned by Norfolk Southern since 1999.
+The Erie became the Erie Lackawanna in 1960, and when that railroad went bankrupt in 1972, the Stourbridge line was not included in the new Conrail in 1976.

+The railroad has changed ownership several times since then, from PennDOT to the Lackawaxen-Honesdale Shippers Association, to current owner businessman Paul Brancato as of 2008.
+Operators have varied from Robey Railroads, to the Morristown & Erie Railway (between January 2009 and 2011), to the Myles Group, operating as the Delaware, Lackawaxen & Stourbridge Railroad (DL&S) as of May 9, 2015.

 Early history

 The railroad traces its beginnings to the Delaware & Hudson Canal transporting barges of coal up from Pennsylvania and destined for the Hudson River and eventually the ports of New York City.
 A gravity railroad was built to carry coal over the mountains from Carbondale to Honesdale in 1829.
 Coal would be transferred from train to canal boat at Honesdale.

 Seeking to haul greater amounts, the idea of steam-powered locomotion was proposed.
 The leaders in steam technology at the time were in Great Britain, so three engines were ordered and delivered to America.
-According to the Wayne County Chamber of Commerce, this is the site of "the first commercial locomotive on rails in the western hemisphere" took place on August 8, 1829.
+According to the Wayne County Chamber of Commerce, this is the site of "the first commercial locomotive on rails in the western hemisphere", taking place on August 8, 1829.
 The locomotive was the Stourbridge Lion.
 A replica of the Stourbridge Lion steam engine is on display in Honesdale to this day.
 Both the gravity railroad and the canal were shut down by 1898, and the D&H left to pursue other transportation activities.